bizhishui/bizhishui.github.io/_posts/2018-06-26-Java-Realated.md

 ```

 ### Use [Intel® MKL](https://software.intel.com/en-us/articles/using-intel-mkl-in-math-intensive-java-applications-on-intel-xeon-phi) with Java
-The intel post gives a detail description on how to use Intel MKL with Java.
+The intel post gives a detail description on how to use *Intel MKL* with Java.
 Here, the steps are restated with my project,

 #### 1. Create a java file with lapack dgetrf description (LAPACK.java)
-Compile the LAPACK.java (locates in ./src/externalLibraries/) using the java compiler as below:
+Compile the LAPACK.java (locates in *./src/externalLibraries/*) using the java compiler as below:
 ```
     #at the root directory of the project (same with the following commands, unless otherwise stated)
-    javac -encoding UTF-8 -d bin -cp "./src/" src/externalLibraries/LAPACK.java
+    javac -encoding UTF-8 -d bin src/externalLibraries/LAPACK.java
 ```

 #### 2. Generate headers files from the java class file